needle-mirror/com.unity.properties.ui/Documentation~/index.md

 # Performance Considerations

-## PropertyElement
+## InspectorElement & PropertyElement

-`Unity.Properties.UI.PropertyElement` will generate new `VisualElement` instances whenever a new target is set, which can result in heavy allocation-spikes for large data set.
+`Unity.Properties.UI.InspectorElement` and `Unity.Properties.UI.PropertyElement` will generate new `VisualElement` instances whenever a new target is set, which can result in heavy allocation-spikes for large data set.
 We're looking at ways to pool and reuse visual trees so that these spikes occur less often.

 # Other Considerations

 ## Multi-selection

-At the moment, it is not possible to bind multiple targets to a `Unity.Properties.UI.PropertyElement`.
-This is mainly because `UIElements` doesn't have a way to show mixed values.
-When this feature will become available, we will add support for multiple targets.
+At the moment, it is not possible to bind multiple targets to a `Unity.Properties.UI.InspectorElement` or a `Unity.Properties.UI.PropertyElement`.

-## Inspectors and Drawers

-Specifying an inspector or a drawer for a base type is currently **not** supported.
-This will be added in a future version.